I call myself a “senior developer”. This page explains what I mean when I say that.

 In such a situation, I often volunteer to try my hand at it.

 When addressing such a challenge, I usually find myself up to the task.
-Hey, even if it’s been a while, I’ve earned myself a Ph.D. in mathematics!
+Hey, though it’s been a while, I’ve earned myself a Ph.D. in mathematics!

-Sharp, concentrated thinking is a good skill to have, which I love to exercise.
+Sharp, concentrated thinking is a good skill to have, and I love to exercise it.
 Also, I’ve got intuition.
 That “gut feeling” thing again.
-This time, it’s about knowing early some path will probably dead-end, without having to traverse it to its end.
-About keeping a sense of direction in uncharted territory.
+This time, it’s about knowing early some path will probably dead-end, without having to traverse it all the way.
+It’s about keeping some sense of direction in uncharted territory.

 People in the team know I’ve pioneered domain X, solving some problem.
 Now they face another problem in domain X. Naturally, they’ll consult me about it.

 That explained, let us now one more time consider the above skill list I claim for myself.
 Isn’t it a weird mixture?
 What the heck connects Cassandra database, DNS admin, and branching+merging workflows?
 Why would the same person acquire expertise in such a hodgepodge of topics?